 If keeping things healthy is not your primary concern, add a couple of scoops of good quality vanilla ice cream for an extra-thick, ice-cold and particularly indulgent version of the date shake recipe.

 Finally, for those in need of a chocolate hit, I’ve also made a version just for you.
 This one takes the classic date shake recipe and adds in cinnamon and nutmeg and malt and chocolate.
 This thought makes me so happy.

 - Gingerbread date shake

 Have you made this recipe?
 I’d love to know how you got along.
 Leave me a comment, rate the recipe or post your creation on Instagram, tagging me @jane_littlesugarsnaps.

 - 300 ml/ 11/4 cups Milk (full fat)

 - 80 g/ ⅔ cup whole pitted dates (soft ones, such as Medjool blend well)

-- For the Spiced Chocolate Malted Date Shake add 1 level tbsp cocoa powder
+- 1 tablespoon Cocoa powder only for the Spiced Chocolate Malted Date Shake

 - Place all ingredients into a blender with a few ice cubes and whizz together until the dates are finely blended

 - Serve immediately